ivandotv/pumpit/README.md

   static inject = [get(A, { lazy: true })]

   constructor(public a: A) {
-    this.a // will be a proxy untill the constructor runs to completion this.a.hello() //error!
+    this.a // will be a proxy until the constructor runs to completion this.a.hello() //error!

     // check if proxy